 “The Chronicle of Anna Magdalena Bach (Chronik der Anna Magdalena Bach)” is a 1968 West German–Italian film produced and directed by French film directors Jean-Marie Straub and Danièle Huillet.
 Black & white.
 94 minutes.

 It is a beautiful biographical film that depicts the latter half of the life of Johann Sebastian Bach (1685–1750), a German composer and musician of the late Baroque period, with a minimalist style like Robert Bresson.
-In the film, Bach’s second wife Anna Magdalena Bach (Christiane Lang) recollects the latter half of her husband — his Köthen (1717–1723) and Leipzig (1723–1750) periods — with her narrations, focusing around his performance scenes.
+In the film, Bach’s second wife Anna Magdalena Bach (Christiane Lang) recollects her husband’s Köthen (1717–1723) and Leipzig (1723–1750) periods with her narrations, focusing around his performance scenes.

 Christiane Lang, who played the role of Anna Magdalena, is a former musician and the wife of German conductor Hans Drewanz.